W4RH4WK/crap/slides/c_slides.md

 - Your bread 'n' butter in C
 - Should be short and sweet, and do only **one** thing
-- The signature should tell the function's purpose
+- The signature should fully describe the function
 - Functions need to be declared before they can be used
-  - Definition also declares a function
+  - Functions are also declared on definition

 ---